OpenSearch cluster and host state monitoring

 — | 90% of the storage size | 80% of the storage size |

 You can view the current storage size and RAM of the hosts in the detailed information about the cluster.
-For a complete list of supported metrics, see the Monitoring documentation.
+For a complete list of supported metrics, see this Monitoring guide.

 Cluster state and status